-The codified standard applies to all directors, prescribed officers or any other person who is a member of a board committee irrespective of whether or not that the person is also a member of the company's board.
-In terms of this standard, powers and duties must be exercised:
+The codified standard applies to all directors, prescribed officers or any other person who is a member of a board committee irrespective of whether or no that

-- In good faith and for a proper purpose - In the best interest of the company - With the degree of care, skill and diligence that may reasonably be expected of a person carrying out the same functions and having the general knowledge, skill and experience of that director.
+- In good faith and for a proper purpose. - In the best interest of the company. - With the degree of care, skill and diligence that may reasonably be expected of a person carrying out the same functions and having the general knowledge, skill and experience of that director.